Log in or Sign up

 Stopped in here for the first time last week while we were in the area.
 I have always heard how great this place is, time to see if that is accurate.

 Nice sized space with a good amount of seating area.
 Atmosphere is all over the place.
 From older people to beer geeks to hardcore hipsters.
 The smallish bar on the left has the drafts and menu listed above it.
 Service was pretty good as well.
 Our server seemed to know her stuff and she came to check on us a few times during our short visit.
 Selection was great.
 All but two of the drafts from PA.
 I got a Dock Street Berliner and it was decent.
 Only had time to get one beer but I saw a few others I would have liked to try.
-No food this time but I have only heard great things so I am looking forward to that visit.
+On a recent visit I stayed long enough to get some food, went with the Standard Burger which was really good and the fries were just as good.

 Overall a place that I am sure I will stop at many times in the future.